“Where Faith Abounds”

 The foundation of totalitarianism is an ideology made of lies.”
 (Solzhenitsyn)

 “The problem with people is that they will do anything which serves their own best interests, whether out of fear or greed.”
 For example, in the years preceding the rise of Nazism in Germany one thing was certain, the Church of Luther had become but a shadow of its former self, with the true message of the gospel replaced by a tepid acquiescence–the salt having lost is Savior if you will!
-In the process, the cost of discipleship had been replaced by what Diedrik Bonhoeffer called cheap grace.
-As he described it, placing an emphasis on God’s abounding love and forgiveness to Christians specifically, at the expense of Christian charity and a collective conscience which called upon believers to hold the line when confronting.
-Interestingly, this was something that the vast majority of German congregants at that time had forgotten.
-Promoting the absolutism of God’s direct and perfect will in human affairs gave believers not only a false sense of security, but a cultivation disposition that no longer comprehended what it meant to be responsible for the very thing the purported to believe in–The Christian Faith.
-Consequently, that river of faith which had once flowed so abundantly through Germany had now slowed to only a trickle, easily diverted and now dammed to become a backwater of religious pollution.
+In the process, the cost of discipleship had been replaced by what Diedrich Bonhoeffer called cheap grace.
+As he described it, placing an emphasis on God’s abounding love and forgiveness for believers at the expense of a clear conscience and certainty which inspired them to hold the line when confronting evil.
+Interestingly, this was something that the vast majority of German congregants at that time had altogether but forgotten.
+Promoting instead the absolutism of God’s direct and perfect will in human affairs not only gave believers a false sense of security, but a relevant disposition that no longer continenced what it meant to be personally responsible for the very thing in which they believed – an active faith in a living God and consequently, a risen Christ.
+Tragically, the river of faith which had once flowed so abundantly throughout Germany society had slowed to only a trickle, easily diverted and then dammed to become little more than a backwater of religious pollution.

 “First they came for the socialists, and I didn’t speak out–Because I was not a socialist.”